hbschricker/SWE3313_Team3Project/TechnologyDesc.md

 their long-term archive format.

 ## Operating Environment:
-Intellij
+[IntelliJ](https://www.jetbrains.com/idea/)
 ### About IntelliJ
-[IntelliJ](https://www.jetbrains.com/idea/)
- Created by JetBrains is an IDEA that allows developers to
+IntelliJ Created by JetBrains is an IDEA that allows developers to

  develop professional-level systems in Java.
 Many well